ucldc/appstrap/README.md

 It has stable branches that are tagged every quarter of the year, and the current (2013-05-30) release is their 50th.

-## TODO scripts that set up httpd and tomcat servers from templates

 ## role_test_certs
 Create test certificates for use with ssl/https